ArturFormella/notify_now/README.md

 This simple extension allows you to return multiple responses from a single query using the built-in PostgreSQL NOTIFY API.
 There are no additional dependencies.

-Responses are sent to the application immediately after the function is executed in postgres, so it does not wait for the query or transaction to complete.
+Responses are sent to the application immediately after the function is executed in Postgres, so it does not wait for the query or transaction to complete.
 This allows you to create many interesting functionalities:

 - start using SQL like GraphQL